 - American Library Association (ALA)-accredited Master’s degree (or international equivalent)

-- Undergraduate degree in a business related area
+- Academic coursework in a business related area

-- Demonstrated understanding of accounting and/or finance disciplines
+- Demonstrated understanding of marketing and/or information/operations management (MIS, SCM, OR/OM) disciplines

 - Excellent oral and written communication skills